d0ms0n/Temptasty/README.md

 127.0.0.1 temptasty.org
 ```

+You also have to create a ssl certificate with private key, store it under reverse-proxy/certs
+and put them to the nginx configuration.

 To build and run the application, be sure to have npx, docker and docker-compose installed.
 From root folder, call